 When it comes to the subject of animal rights, prevention of animal exploitation is the key factor for vegans to choose veganism.
 Having an emotional attachment to animals also adds to this, but mostly they believe in the right to life and freedom for every sentient creature.
-As far as animal rights are concerned avoiding animal products in any way is the only solution to animal cruelty.
+As far as animal rights are concerned about, avoiding animal products in any way is the only solution to animal cruelty.

-The adverse effect due to the consumption of animal products is not only limited to animal exploitation, but it affects the environment as well.
+The adverse effect due to the consumption of animal products is not only limited to animal exploitation, but it also affects the environment.
 The commercial production of animal products causes an adverse impact on the environment because of the farm to fork processes.
 The acres of land required growing the amount of crop feed for meat and dairy production adds to serious environmental issues such as deforestation and species extinction.
 On the other hand, for vegan diet the quantity of crops and water required is considerably less, making it an easy and effective way to reduce the harmful impact on the environment.

 Apart from the above-said reasons, nowadays, more people are turning to veganism for health benefits as well.
 This plant-based diet is packed with all the essential vitamins, minerals, iron, protein and calcium helping you to have a flawless younger looking skin and boosted energy levels.
 And for the ones who think being vegan is eating only greens and boring food, you’re in for a delicious surprise.

 A vegan diet is usually low in saturated fat, high in fiber and rich in antioxidants which helps you fight against modern-day health issues such as diabetes, heart disease, cancer, and obesity.
 Going vegan is easier than ever before with its increased popularity which is making it quite mainstream now.
 It is not a difficult routine to follow even if you want to eat out once in a while as you will easily find vegan items on most of the menus.